Disable Local Accounts in Windows via GPO

 Delete all member groups: True

-Add: Add a domain security group here you want to assign the local administrator permissions on this computer (for technical support, HelpDesk or system administrators) -> Add to this group.
+Add: Add a domain security group here to which you want to grant the local administrator permissions on this computer (for technical support, HelpDesk or system administrators) -> Add to this group.

 GPO: remove local users from the built-in local Administrators group